posted on June 29, 2018

 UBC has abducted at least 22 two week old baby sea lions from their moms and six Fur seals to use in experiments at the Vancouver Aquarium.
 In other experiments with 2 dolphins the aquarium researchers tried to force them to wear blinders and after over a year they gave up on one of them.
 The US Navy is also among their associates.

 To protect ecosystems scarce funds must be spent on protecting natural habitats not spending billions of dollars building aquarium and zoo prison laboratories.
-The World Wildlife Fund found that Earth has lost 50% of wildlife in past 40 years.
+The World Wildlife Fund found that a diversity of wildlife populations have been reduced to 48% from 1970 to 2010.
 The aquariums and zoos had failed with their “conservation” propaganda!

 Sadly, that has been at the cost of sentient wildlife suffering under the guise of “conservation”!